Long-Term Infrastructure Performance (LTIP) Student Data Analysis Contest

 The Federal Highway Administration (FHWA) is pleased to announce the LTIP Student Data Analysis Contest, designed to encourage university students to use bridge performance data to study the various factors affecting bridge lifecycles and to develop a technical paper to document their research.

 Students must use Long-Term Bridge Performance (LTBP) InfoBridge™ to investigate a topic that may advance bridge performance.
 Some suggested topics include “Condition Forecasting Models,” “Trends and Performance History of Different Bridge Types,” and “ Role of Preservation in Extending Service Life of Bridges.”

-Papers should use the Transportation Research Board’s (TRB’s) formatting requirements as follows:
+Papers should use the following Transportation Research Board (TRB) formatting requirements:

 - Include a title page with title, authors, affiliations, and word count.

 - Include all coauthor names, affiliations, and email addresses.

 - Embed tables and figures in the text, near the text that discusses the item.

 - Use an 8.5-inch-by-11-inch page with normal margins.

 - Capitalize the first letter of each word in the title, except for conjunctions, prepositions, and articles.